Root Canal Therapy

 Visit Dr. Kovacevic for Root Canal Therapy

 If the pulp of your tooth gets infected, it’s crucial to seek treatment before your tooth is beyond saving.
-With root canal therapy, Dr. Kovacevic can relieve your pain and protect your tooth.
+Dr. Kovacevic can relieve your pain and restore your tooth.

 Call our office in Greensburg at (724) 836-2433 and schedule a consultation with Dr. Kovacevic today.